THE RIGHT BANK

 THE LEFT BANK

-For several hundred years, the students that flocked to this quarter spoke Latin in their classes at the Sorbonne (founded in the 13th c.).
+For several hundred years, the students who flocked to this quarter spoke Latin in their classes at the Sorbonne (founded in the 13th c.).
 Today students still abound around the Sorbonne, and even though classes are taught in French, the name stuck.
 Intellectual pursuits aside, this youth-filled neighborhood is a lively one, with lots of cinemas and cafes.
 History is readily visible here, dating back to the Roman occupation: The rue St-Jacques and boulevard Saint-Michel mark the former Roman cardo, and you can explore the remains of the Roman baths at the Cluny Museum.

-Eiffel Tower and Les Invalides (7e)
+Eiffel Tower & Les Invalides (7th Arrondissement)

-The Iron Lady towers above this stately neighborhood, where the very buildings seem to insist that you stand up straight and pay attention.
-Stuffed with embassies and ministries, you’ll see lots of elegant black cars with smoked glass cruising the streets, as well as many a tourist eyeing the Eiffel Tower or the golden dome of Les Invalides, and scurrying in and out of some of the city’s best museums, like the Musée du Quai Branly, Musée d’Orsay, and Musée Rodin.
+The Iron Lady towers above this stately neighborhood stuffed with embassies and ministries, where the very buildings seem to insist that you stand up straight and pay attention.
+You’ll see lots of elegant black cars with smoked glass cruising the streets, as well as many a tourist eyeing the Eiffel Tower or the golden dome of Les Invalides, and scurrying in and out of some of the city’s best museums, like the Musée du Quai Branly, Musée d’Orsay, and Musée Rodin.